guoqiao/flask-uploads/docs/index.rst

 -------------
 * The `patch_request_class` function was removed as it's unnecessary from Flask 0.6 onward.
+* Filenames without extensions are no longer lowercased by `lowercase_ext`, only the extension is returned in lowercase, if an extension exists.

 Version 0.1.3
 -------------
 * The `_uploads` module/blueprint will not be registered if it is not needed